 » Time Limit

 The Stadler Room is a popular place.
 To accommodate as many groups as possible, the Commons will generally schedule groups in two-hour slots, with a few exceptions for our partner organizations.
+Users may occasionally roll two or more reservations together to secure a longer, single reservation.
 If a group meets regularly, the suggested annual contribution levels will be reviewed.

 In a standard configuration with one large “boardroom style” table in the middle, the room seats 16 people around the table.
 The room comfortably seats up to 25 people depending on the room configuration.
 Under some circumstances, chairs can be set up for a maximum of 44.